AlexParker07/HyperSKU-Coupon/README.md

 Think AliExpress is the only game in town?
 Think again!
 Here's why smart dropshippers are making the switch faster than you can say "where's my package?":

-- 🏭 Factory-Direct Sourcing: Skip the reseller circus!
+- 🏭 **Factory-Direct Sourcing**: Skip the reseller circus!
 HyperSKU goes straight to manufacturers, getting you better prices and consistent quality
-- ⚡ Lightning-Fast Shipping: 7-12 days vs. AliExpress's painful 30+ day waiting game
+- ⚡ **Lightning-Fast Shipping**: 7-12 days vs. AliExpress's painful 30+ day waiting game
-- 📦 Custom Branding Bonanza: From personalized packaging to thank-you cards, build a real brand without breaking the bank
+- 📦 **Custom Branding Bonanza**: From personalized packaging to thank-you cards, build a real brand without breaking the bank
-- 📍 No Fake Tracking Numbers: Customers get real-time, accurate tracking (and you get fewer angry emails!)
+- 📍 **No Fake Tracking Numbers**: Customers get real-time, accurate tracking (and you get fewer angry emails!)
-- 🛠️ Dispute Rate Destroyer: HyperSKU handles after-sale issues, dramatically reducing those profit-killing disputes
+- 🛠️ **Dispute Rate Destroyer**: HyperSKU handles after-sale issues, dramatically reducing those profit-killing disputes

 > One dropshipper put it best: "I've tried MANY dropshipping services...
 HyperSKU are the only ones that seem to care about YOU!
 You aren't just another $$$ figure."